mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 ## Why didn't you just...?

 I've shared pieces of this story in my monthly retrospectives, and I've gotten some questions about why I didn't solve the problem in some easy, obvious way.
+I think this feedback is well-intentioned, but a lot of it comes from people who have never hired anyone, much less an agency.
 Below, I've addressed why the obvious suggestions would not have worked.

-As I've shared snippets of stories.
-I think I certainly made mistakes, but I think the people that think a project like this is trivial to manage have never managed a project like this.
-Or they have, and they don't realize that their code is garbage, and if they ever have to make changes, they'll have to essentially start over.

 ### Why didn't you just refuse to pay them until the work was done?